Note: This was previously named "Azure AD."

 Admin Provisioning

-Envoy makes it easy for our customers on our Enterprise pricing plan to automatically provision their admin users from Azure AD using SCIM groups.
+Envoy makes it easy for our Visitors Enterprise and Workplace Premium Plus customers to automatically provision their admin users using Entra ID.

 Sync admins

-Create groups as needed in Azure and assign users to those groups.
+Create groups as needed in Entra ID and assign users to those groups.

 Assign the group to the Envoy app